Confining Strings and the Worldsheet Axion from the Lattice: A brief overview of past investigations

 Lattice calculations of both open and closed confining flux tubes (as well as Wilson loops) began in the mid-1980s, with the focus on establishing the approximate linear increase with length of the ground state energy and of the L\"uscher correction to this energy.
 Computations of excited open string states began in the late-1980s, e.g. \cite{Perantonis:1988uz}, motivated in large part by their role in model calculations of hybrid meson masses, e.g. \cite{Griffiths:1983ah,Perantonis:1990dy}.
 The Torino group calculated Wilson loop expectation values in various gauge and spin models, comparing these to Nambu-Goto (GGRT) string theory predictions, e.g. \cite{Caselle:1995fh,Caselle:1996ii}.

-Open flux tube energies obtain contributions from the world lines of the endpoints (boundary terms in the effective string action), which complicate the spectrum at shorter flux tube lengths, but this is balanced by their phenomenological relevance.
+{ Open flux tube energies obtain contributions from the world lines of the endpoints (boundary terms in the effective string action).
+While this complicates the computation, analysis, and interpretation of the spectrum, the resulting spectrum is more directly related to the one measured in actual experiments.}.
 Physically, the spectrum is governed by perturbation theory at small separations $R$, and by string-like excitations at larger $R$.
 Early calculations of a limited part of the spectrum, with a comparison to the Nambu-Goto spectrum, include \cite{Perantonis:1990dy}, where the calculations were limited to the lightest states in the various symmetry representations, and \cite{Michael:1994ej} where the first excited state in the totally symmetric representation was found to agree well with Nambu-Goto.
 A much more complete and precise comparison with Nambu-Goto was carried out in \cite{Kuti:2005xg}, and this has recently been superseded in \cite{Bicudo:2022lnq,Sharifian:2023idc} with the calculation of a significant number of excitations in all the symmetry representations.
 Many states agree well with Nambu-Goto, while this work also finds evidence for a massive state equal to the mass found in the spectrum of closed flux tubes in \cite{Athenodorou:2011rx} and which is studied in detail in the present paper.